 Who is this program designed for?

-This program is designed for professionals working with girls in grades 5-12.
+This program is designed for educators and youth services professionals working with girls in grades 5-12.
 Note that the curriculum was developed specifically for 6th-8th grades, with the ability to adapt for other grades.

 To participate you must meet at least one of the following criteria: